nahuakang/nahua.dev/content/posts/my-programming-story.md

 {{< figure src="/img/my_programming_story/turbo_pascal.png" caption="Turbo Pascal DOS Interface" position="center" style="width: 50vw; margin: 10px;" >}}

 By lunch break, I sneaked out of the classroom and went home.
 I felt awfully stupid among some of the best students in my city.
-I swore to never touch programming again because it painfully reminded me of that awkward, humiliating morning and my fragile ego could not allow the acknoledgement that I was not as smart as I thought.
+I swore to never touch programming again because it painfully reminded me of that awkward, humiliating morning and my fragile ego could not allow the acknowledgement that I was not as smart as I thought.

 ## How I Started Learning Python
 Fast forward to a decade later in 2016, I had completed a BA in history from Texas A&M and was pursuing studies in a prestigious business school in St. Gallen, Switzerland.
 While my classmates were scoring interviews with the likes of UBS, Goldman Sachs, and McKinsey, I could not get a business internship either in Switzerland or Germany.
 In fact, from the numerous applications I sent out, I got only one interview and they took the other candidate.